pangnasun/IMCapstoneSeminar/Prototype Blog One/readme.md

 # Prototype One: Back to the Acient Time

 ## Description
-Through Augmented Reality and Virtual Reality, the audience will be brought back in time to ancient Angkor Wat, a prominent monument of the Khmer Empire.
+Through Augmented Reality and Virtual Reality, the audience will be teleported in time to ancient Angkor Wat, a prominent monument of the Khmer Empire.
+They will embark on an adventure to discover various untold stories regarding this ancient temple.
+The users can navigate around

+This project is inspired by my personal connection to this place.
+I always want to know what it was like to live during that time.
+There are so many myths and stories regarding this place